 [TR_SOMEIP_00162] [Service-Instances of the same Service are identified through different Instance IDs.
-Multiple Service-Instances may reside on different ECUs and also multiple Service-Instances of one or more Services may reside on one single ECU.
+It shall be supported that multiple Service-Instances reside on different ECUs as well as multiple Service-Instances of one or more Services reside on one single ECU.]

-[TR_SOMEIP_00163] [While different Services can share the same L4-port number, multiple Service-Instances of the same service on one single ECU shall listen on different ports per Service-Instance.]
+[TR_SOMEIP_00163] [While different Services shall be able to share the same port number of the transport layer protocol used, multiple Service-Instances of the same service on one single ECU shall listen on different ports per Service-Instance. |

-Rationale: While Instance IDs are used for Service Discovery, they are not contained in the SOME/IP header, where the data is transported.
+Rationale: While Instance IDs are used for Service Discovery, they are not contained in the SOME/IP header.

-[TR_SOMEIP_00165] A Service Instance can be identified through the combination of the Service ID combined with the socket (i.e. IP-address, transport protocol

-(UDP/TCP), and port number).
+[TR_SOMEIP_00165] [A Service Instance can be identified through the combination of the Service ID combined with the socket (i.e. IP-address, transport protocol (UDP/TCP), and port number).
 It is recommended that instances use the same port number for UDP and TCP.
-If a service instance uses UDP port x, only this instance of the service and not another instance of the same service should use exactly TCP port x for its services.
+If a service instance uses UDP port x, only this instance of the service and not another instance of the same service should use exactly TCP port x for its services.]